Techcyte/pipeline-lib/README.md

 ### Example

-A complete, working example is below.
+A complete example of accelerating deep learning inference with yolov5 is shown below.
 The full code with more comments is in `examples/pytorch_batcher.py` in the repository.

 ```python
 #...imports